microsoft/secrets-store/README.md

----
-tags:
-  - Secrets Store
-  - Secrets Storage
-  - Keys Store
-  - Keys Storage
-  - Security
----

 # Secrets Store

-## Overview

 A secrets store is a secure location for storing your project's secrets and making them available as required to various parts of a project.
 This may include usage in apps, services, APIs, or deployment processes.

 ## Problem Statement

-Almost every application is part of a larger ecosystem that connects with other services like databases, APIs, etc. Before the "Secure Secret Store" era, secrets used for connection to other services were stored in code, configuration files, initialization parameters, version control repositories, external files, databases, etc. That approach experiences "Secrets Sprawl", and refers to when an organization stores secrets in many different places without access control, audit, logging, and many cases without encryption.
+Almost every application is part of a larger ecosystem that connects with other services like databases, APIs, etc. Before the "Secure Secret Store" era, secrets used for connection to other services were stored in code, configuration files, initialization parameters, version control repositories, external files, databases, etc. That approach experiences "Secrets Sprawl", which refers the state in an organization where secrets are stored in many different places without access control, audit, logging, and many cases without encryption.

 ## Solution